 If you had a chance to check out Heroes and Villains Fan Fest, share your story in the comment section below.

-Disclaimer: We bought our tickets and it was totally worth the price tag and we will be back next year.
+Disclaimer: I bought my ticket and it was totally worth the price tag and I will be back next year.